Coordinate Linear Variance Reduction for Generalized Linear Programming: Numerical experiments

-In summary, with appropriate choice of batch size, our \clvr~algorithm is the fastest one on all the datasets tested, in terms of both the number of data passes and wall-clock time.
-Considering the fact that it also has the current strongest theoretical guarantee among all the algorithms, we believe that \clvr~is an appropriate ``method of choice'' due to its performance and stability.
+Our preliminary numerical experiments show that \clvr~is fastest in both the number of data passes and wall-clock time on considered datasets, among all primal-dual algorithms that we implemented.
+It is also competitive with production-quality linear programming solvers.
+Since it has a theoretical guarantee that matches or improves the state of the art among primal-dual methods, we believe that \clvr~could be a method of choice.